Worship

 Preaching

 Sermons offer a mix of pastoral care in the midst of challenge, prophetic vision for a justice-filled world, and a call to action.
-Pastor Nate is the primary preacher, and Rev. Hope preaches the same sermon at both worship services, as does Rev. Hope around 6 times per year and there are occasional guest preachers, too.
+Pastor Nate is the primary preacher, and there are occasional guest preachers, too.
 Sermons are preached in thematically-linked worship series at typically 4-7 weeks each.
-The current 2021-2022 worship series is CONFLUX inspired by the Lectionary Year B/C (Gospels of Mark and Luke) and content frm Amplify Media
+The current 2024-2025 worship series is FESTIVAL inspired by the Lectionary Year B/C (Gospels of Mark and Luke) and some Bible studies from Amplify Media

-Sermons since March 15, 2020 are archived on the church YouTube channel; navigate to each sermon using the chapter breaks in the worship service description.
-Pastor Nate’s pre-pandemic preaching (2019-2020) is available to stream or download from Soundcloud or your favorite podcast app today.
+Sermons since March 15, 2020 are archived on the church YouTube channel; navigate to each sermon using the chapter breaks in the worship service description or look for Sermon Packs that put sermon series all together.